MarlinFirmware/Marlin/Marlin/Firmwares/README.md

   - (Q5_9CWTULR-Robin_nano35)     Q5 with 4xTMC2209.
   - (QQS)U9rTULR16-SKR14_firmware QQS with SKRv1.4 Board with emulation LCD (Marlin Mode)

-# 2. SETTINGS THE PRINTER.
+# 2. SETTINGS THE PRINTER

   ## HELP - PROCEDURE - TIPS
   After the flash, you must **RESET** your printer!!